 Domestic dogs are nonseasonal breeders and have on average two heat cycles/yr (range one to four).
 If the female does not get pregnant, she will go through hormonal changes as if she were pregnant, known as false pregnancy or pseudocyesis, which can be associated with overt physiologic and behavioral changes, including lactation, nesting, and protective aggression of objects such as toys.

 Veterinarians and staff should work with breeders, trainers, pet stores, and shelters to ensure that the newly adopted dog gets off to the right start.
-For puppies, this includes advice on socialization, normal canine behaviors and how they can be managed (eg, jumping up, play biting, elimination), a household environment that provides appealing but safe outlets for all of the dog's behavioral needs (eg, chewing, social play, object play, rest), guidance on canine communication, and learning principles of reinforcement-based training.
+For puppies, this includes advice on socialization, normal canine behaviors (eg, jumping up, play biting, elimination) and how they can be managed, a household environment that provides appealing but safe outlets for all of the dog’s behavioral needs (eg, chewing, social play, object play, rest), guidance on canine communication, and learning principles of reinforcement-based training.
 The goal should be to reinforce desirable behaviors and to ignore or prevent undesirable behaviors.
 Clicker training can be particularly useful to immediately mark and reward desirable behavior and gradually shape behaviors that more closely approximate the final outcome (duration, relaxation).

 Oral behaviors are a common problem, because puppies have a behavioral need for exploration and play.
 Therefore, providing constructive social activities that do not include mouthing or biting of people, such as tug games, retrieving, walking and running, chasing, hide and seek, playing with other dogs, and training for rewards, gives the dog something positive on which to focus.
 A head halter is also an option for better control of the head and muzzle.
 Another way to manage oral stimulation and exploration is to provide chew toys, food-stuffed toys, and food-dispensing toys.
 When the puppy cannot be effectively supervised, the household should be set up to ensure success (and avoid failure).
 Preventing undesirable behaviors while providing the dog with options acceptable to the owners and the dog gives the dog control to make choices, reduces uncertainty and anxiety, and prevents undesirable behaviors.
 Of particular value to establish a safe haven is a crate, exercise pen, or room to provide security and safety for the dog when it cannot be supervised or wants to be alone.
 A daily routine can be established that provides stability and predictability for the dog, beginning with meeting the dog's social and physical needs, followed by sessions of inattention during which the dog is given the opportunity to nap and rest or to engage in exploratory play with its food and chew toys.
 By confining the dog to a crate, pen, or room during these “inattention” times, the dog learns to spend time on its own; this also may prevent damage to property, housesoiling, and even separation anxiety.
 Undesirable behavior might alternatively be prevented through environmental management (eg, child gate, shutting doors, tie downs, deterrent devices).
 Neutering males may also help to prevent testosterone-influenced behaviors such as urine marking, mounting, and roaming.